calumgrant/logical/docs/worklist.md

 };
 ```

-- Semi-naive
-- Write proper predicate names into the `debugName`
 - Split recursive predicates up into two loops (base case and recursive).

 - Optimization: Drop deduplication guard on things that are already deduplicated.